ESG | Social | Human rights |

 Image of Native American artist representing EDC’s inclusive trade strategy.

-The scope of our support for inclusive trade has progressed from its initial focus on women, to now include businesses owned and led by Indigenous Peoples, Black and racialized persons, persons with disabilities and the 2SLGBTQ+ community.
-Although facing unique challenges, there are many commonalities across the different equity-seeking groups.
-However, business owners who identify with multiple dimensions of diversity face even greater barriers.
-We’re committed to continually evolving our approach to ensure we are serving these businesses.
+The scope of our support for inclusive trade has progressed from its initial focus on women, to now include businesses owned and led by Indigenous Peoples, Black and other racialized persons, persons with disabilities and the 2SLGBTQI+ community.
+While facing unique challenges, there are many commonalities across the different equity-seeking groups.
+Business owners who identify with multiple dimensions of diversity face even greater barriers.
+We’re committed to continually evolving our approach to ensure we’re serving these companies.

 Learn more about how we’re working with business owners from equity-seeking groups to support their global ambitions.